jyhehir/mobster/README.md

 Then, you have to filter this file and keep only the lines with:
 - repFamily = 'Alu' OR 'L1' OR 'SVA'
-- or repName like 'HERV%'
+- or repName like 'HERV%' OR 'SVA%'